 How many parking spots will be offered?

 Carpool parking will be provided based on demand and the amount

 How do I get a carpool parking permit?

 apply online for a free carpool parking permit.

-Please allow three to four weeks for processing and delivery
+Please allow three to four weeks for processing and delivery of

 How much does a permit cost?